Cryptonomic/T2/README.md

 The wallet is built with Typescript, React and Electron.
 [Cryptonomic](https://cryptonomic.tech/) offers a deployment of Tezori called [Galleon](https://cryptonomic.tech/galleon.html).

 To build your own package add the environment configuration file as `src/extraResources/walletSettings.json`.
 Cryptonomic uses the [Nautilus Cloud](https://nautilus.cloud/) infrastructure of Tezos and [Conseil indexer](https://github.com/Cryptonomic/Conseil) nodes for production deployments.

+Note the version of nodejs specified in the outer [package file](https://github.com/Cryptonomic/T2/blob/trunk/package.json), at the time of writing it was **12.19.1**.
+We recommend using [nvm](https://github.com/nvm-sh/nvm).

 ```json
 {